unoplatform/uno.extensions/doc/Overview/Mvux/Overview.md

 This is how MVUX **extends** MVU to work with data binding.

 > [!TIP]
-> For the full example see [How to create a simple feed](xref:Overview.Mvux.HowToSimpleFeed)
+> For the full example see [How to create a feed](xref:Overview.Mvux.HowToSimpleFeed)

 ## MVUX components